kafeinOmer/openhab-android/CONTRIBUTING.md

-# Contributing to e-Safe Android application
+# Contributing to e-SAFE Android application

-Want to hack on e-Safe Android?
+Want to hack on e-SAFE Android?
 Awesome!
 Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.